Nudity: Concepts of privacy

-Societies in continental Europe conceive of privacy as protecting a right to respect and personal dignity.
+Societies in continental Europe think of privacy as protecting a right to respect and personal dignity.
 Europeans maintain their dignity, even naked where others may see them, including sunbathing in urban parks.
 In Amsterdam, people are not shy about being naked in their homes, and do not use shades to prevent being seen from outside.
 In America, the right to privacy is oriented toward values of liberty, especially in one's home.
 Americans see nakedness where others may see as surrendering "any reasonable expectation of privacy".
 Such cultural differences may make some laws and behaviors of other societies seem incomprehensible, since each culture assumes that their own concepts of privacy are intuitive, and thus human universals.

 High and low context cultures

-High and low context cultures were defined by anthropologist Edward T. Hall.
+The concepts of high-context and low-context cultures were introduced by anthropologist Edward T. Hall.
 The behaviors and norms of a high context culture depend upon shared implicit norms that operate within a social situation, while in a low context culture behavior is more dependent upon explicit communications.
 An example of this distinction was found in research on the behavior of French and German naturists on a nude beach.
 Germans, who are extremely low in cultural context, maintain public propriety on a nude beach by not wearing adornments, avoiding touching themselves and others, and any other behaviors that would call attention to the body.
 By contrast, the French, in their personal lives, are relatively high context: they interact within closely knit groups, they are sensitive to nonverbal cues, and they engage in relatively high amounts of body contact.
 French naturists were more likely than Germans to wear make-up and jewelry and to touch others as they would while dressed.

 Private nudity

 In the early 20th century, the attitudes of the general public toward the human body reflected rising consumerism, concerns regarding health and fitness, and changes in clothing fashions that sexualized the body.
 However, members of English families report that in the 1920s to 1940s they never saw other family members undressed, including those of the same gender.
 Modesty continued to prevail between married couples, even during sex.
 In the United States, a third of women born before 1900 remained clothed during sex, while it was only eight percent for those born in the 1920s.

-Individuals vary regarding being comfortable nude in situations that are private.
-According to a 2004 U.S. survey by ABC News, 31% of men and 14% of women report sleeping in the nude.
-In a 2014 survey in the U.K., 42% responded that they felt comfortable naked and 50% responded they did not.
-Only 22% said they often walk around the house naked, 29% slept in the nude, and 27% had gone swimming nude.
-In a 2018 U.S. survey by USA Today, 58% reported that they slept in the nude; by generation 65% of millennials, but only 39% of baby boomers.
+Individuals vary in their comfort with being nude in private.
+According to a 2004 U.S. survey by ABC News, 31 percent of men and 14 percent of women report sleeping in the nude.
+In a 2014 survey in the U.K., 42 percent responded that they felt comfortable naked and 50 percent responded they did not.
+In that same survey, 22 percent said they often walk around the house naked, 29 percent slept in the nude, and 27 percent had gone swimming nude.
+In a 2018 U.S. survey by USA Today, 58 percent reported that they slept in the nude; by generation 65 percent of millennials, and 39 percent of baby boomers.